 As a beginner singer, your first goal is to learn how to breathe properly, without this skill you will limit yourself a lot.
 Generally speaking, most beginner singers who do not take lessons skip this part entirely, then struggle later down the line because they do not even know the basics of proper breathing.
 The truth is that in order to become a successful singer you will need the proper breathing technique, and it is better to learn it sooner than later.

-Without proper breathing techniques for singing, you will not have enough airflow and air pressure which actually lets you sing.
-No matter how talented of a singer you might be, if you skip this part you will struggle later down the line.
+Without the proper breathing techniques for singing, you will not have enough airflow and air pressure which actually lets you sing.
 If you are a singer which has been at least to a couple of auditions you probably noticed that some singers go out of breath extremely fast.
 This is usually due to them not having a proper breathing technique but not always, if you want to know more probably causes for shortness of breath check out my recent article Causes of shortness of breath while singing ( 11 Most Common Causes ).

 The good news is that learning how to breathe properly for singing is fairly easy, the bad news is that you will have to keep on practicing.
-The problem which most beginner singers face is that after learning these breathing tehniques they simply do not practice them every day.
+The problem which most beginner singers face is that after learning these breathing techniques they simply do not practice them every day.
 This is just like singing, if you are a good singer but do not practice to get even better sooner or later you will notice that you can not sing properly anymore.